tuhacrt/ts-type-practice/README.md

 # TypeScript-Type-Practice

-A practice repo for Typescript types
+A practice repo for Typescript types.

 ## License